Visiting Mont St Michel in Normandy, France

-Mont St Michel is a trip I dreamed of for many years.
+A visit to Mont St Michel is a trip I dreamed of for many years.
 It is one of those iconic places that is a must-visit when in France.
-Mont Saint-Michel is not a castle but it certainly arises out of the sea as if it was.
+Mont Saint-Michel is not a castle but it certainly rises out of the sea as if it was.
 The island shimmers in the haze of a bright summer day and can be seen from numerous vantage points along the coastline of Normandy.

-The building and architecture of the Mont St Michel Abbey and the village is awe-inspiring and a phenomenal glimpse into the expertise and mastery of medieval builders and architects.
+The building and architecture of the Mont St Michel Abbey and the village are awe-inspiring and a phenomenal glimpse into the expertise and mastery of medieval builders and architects.

 Where is Mt Saint-Michel?